 6.1 Each year the council as part of the development of the MTFS and the budget carries out consultation on the priorities and spending of the council.
-A Residents' Survey is under way for the 2024/25 budget and the results will be reported to Members as part of the budget setting process.
+A Residents' Survey has been carried out for the 2024/25 budget and the results will be reported to Members as part of the budget setting process.